 Superfoods are foods that are naturally nutrient-rich and therefore are especially beneficial for your dog’s health.
 But what exactly are superfoods for dogs?
-Dr. Ernie Ward, member of Petplan Veterinary Advisory Board gave us the following 12 superfoods for your dog.
-As with any nutritional change, talk your vet before adding these foods into your dog’s diet.
+Dr. Ernie Ward, a member of the Petplan Veterinary Advisory Board gave us the following 12 superfoods for your dog.
+As with any nutritional change, talk to your vet before adding these foods into your dog’s diet.

 #1 – Apples (without the seeds)

 This full-of-fiber food helps to clean your dog’s teeth while he chomps and can even freshen their breath.

 Pumpkins are packed full of fiber, vitamins, minerals, and carotenoids that regulate digestion, support the immune system, create healthy skin, and could even help prevent cancer.

 Eggs are one of the best sources of highly digestible protein.
 They’re bursting with amino acids (the body’s building blocks) and rich in vitamins and nutrients that help the eyes, brain, and heart.
 Eggs can also be a stomach-soother for dogs who have lost their appetite.

 Bananas are great for active, athletic dogs.
 The natural sugars metabolize quickly and provide an instant boost of energy – they’re also full of amino acids, electrolytes, vitamin C, and potassium.

 #5 – Carrots

 This low-calorie snack is high in beta-carotene which boosts night vision and helps protect eyes against cataracts.
 Tip: offer baby carrots to avoid a choking hazard, especially for small dogs.